greggman/jsbenchit/README.md

 - [ ] Let you delete gists?

    As it is you need to go to github to delete

+- [ ] Better error handling

+   Something is eating error messages making it hard to debug.

 ## License: [MIT](LICENSE.md)